dyno-might/dyno-might.github.io/_posts/2022-08-11-copypasta.md

 5. The press release goes to a fancy media outlet where an underpaid and harried writer has no time or training to agonize over technicalities.
 They reassemble the press release into a simulacrum of journalism.
 6. The piece goes to a copy editor who chooses a headline of PEER REVIEWED RESEARCH SHOWS THAT *A* CAUSES *B*.
 7. The piece is published.
 Thousands of people read it.
 Eventually, the fact that *A* causes *B* appears on Wikipedia, using the piece as a citation.
 8. The researcher's colleagues roll their eyes, but don't want to make enemies in their tiny gossipy community.
-Independent writers complain in public, but they have small audiences, and can't be used as a [reliable source](https://en.wikipedia.org/wiki/Wikipedia:Reliable_sources#News_organizations) on Wikipedia.
+Independent writers complain, but they have small audiences, and aren't considered a [reliable source](https://en.wikipedia.org/wiki/Wikipedia:Reliable_sources#News_organizations) on Wikipedia.

 {% comment %}
 Here's a thing that happens sometimes: